openssl/openssl/INSTALL.md

-Note: if you do add options to the configuration command, please make sure you've read more than just this Quick Start, such as relevant `NOTES-*` files, the options outline below, as configuration options may change the outcome in otherwise unexpected ways.
+Note: if you do add options to the configuration command, please make sure you've read more than just this Quick Start, such as relevant `NOTES-*` files, the options outlined below, as configuration options may change the outcome in otherwise unexpected ways.

 Configuration Options